ripose-jp/Memento/README.md

 ## Acknowledgements

-JMDICT is the property of the Electronic Dictionary Research and Development Group, and are used in conformance with the Group's licence. https://www.edrdg.org/jmdict/j_jmdict.html
+JMDICT is the property of the Electronic Dictionary Research and Development Group, and is used in conformance with the Group's licence. https://www.edrdg.org/jmdict/j_jmdict.html

 This code uses code from Jim Breen's jmdict program for creating a database from